troygilman/gong-wiki/content/core-concepts/routing.md

 In this example, the UserListComponent will be rendered inside the Outlet of the HomeComponent.

-### Outlets
+### Outlet

-Outlets define where child route components are rendered.
+Use the `Outlet` component to define where child route components are rendered.

 - Automatically render child routes based on the current path
 - Can be targeted by links for partial page updates